 Sexual conduct with a minor is a crime that involves sexual intercourse or oral sexual contact between two parties; one party must be younger than 18, and a defendant of any age.

 It also includes sexual intercourse or oral sexual contact between a minor who is 15, 16, or 17 and a defendant who is 19 or older (unless the defendant is still in high school), and who is at least two years older than the defendant.

 Molestation of a Child

-Arizona defines molestation of a child as sexual contact without penetration between a minor who is 14 or younger and a defendant of any age.
+Molestation of a child in Arizona is sexual contact without penetration between a minor who is 14 or younger and a defendant of any age.

 Under Arizona law, sexual abuse is when there is consensual sexual contact between a minor 14 or younger and a defendant of any age.
 This sexual contact might only include the touching of a female’s breast.

 What Are the Penalties for Statutory Rape in Arizona?

 Sexual conduct with a minor, molestation of a child, and sexual abuse are all felony charges in Arizona.

 Penalties for a felony conviction will vary and could include prison time, fines, or both.
 It also requires that the perpetrator be labeled as a sex offender, appearing on the sex offender registry for the remainder of their life.
 Typically, the younger the minor is, the harsher the punishment will be.